chung-leong/react-seq/examples/swapi/README.md

 }
 ```

-Note that this is a *synchronous* generator.
-All the fetch requests are fired at the same time--not one after
+Note that this is a *synchronous* generator function.
+All the fetch requests are fired at the same time--not one
-another.
+after another.
 They could potentially be handled simultaneously if HTTP2 multiplexing is available.

 `fetchList` retrieves the paginated list in a loop: